LW83/sorting_hat/README.md

 - __Target Audience__

-   - Individuals passionate about the Harry Potter.
+   - Individuals passionate about the Harry Potter series.
    - Children and adults looking to play a free fun online game.
    - Parents/grandparents looking for an entertaining game for their children/grandchildren to play.